Back in the day

 It would be nice to get back to that kind of productivity, but rearranged for my older (and occasionally wiser) self; maybe one a month, or more than likely, a few every year.

-This enhanced version includes lots of extra commands for the “modern day” Atari ST / Falcon coder that uses GFA BASIC.
+This enhanced version includes lots of extra commands for the “modern day” Atari ST / Falcon coder that uses GFA BASIC but it will only run under a multi-tasking environment.
+No usage under plain old TOS.